Connection between net promoter score and golf club membership retention

 By: October 22, 2014

-It can be conducted in various ways, however I would suggest to start with a simple tool called Net Promoter Score (NPS).
-This tool shows who and how many of our customers are either promoting or detracting our service (e.g. golf club/golf course).
+It can be conducted in various ways; however, I would suggest starting with a simple tool called Net Promoter Score (NPS).

-Despite the simplicity of NPS, it is not simple to find golf clubs who are using this tool (e.g. Troon Golf, Fairfield Glade Community Club).
-To my surprise there is no mention of NPS in England Golf's Recruitment & Retention Toolkit for golf clubs and in USGA's website.
+Despite the simplicity of NPS, it is not simple to find golf clubs that are using this tool (e.g., Troon Golf, Fairfield Glade Community Club).

 Troon Golf NPS example

-In such markets like the golf course industry where potential buyers have a greater tendency to ask friends or acquaintances for advice before deciding about a purchase, Net Promoter Score can be a useful tool.
+In markets like the golf course industry, where potential buyers tend to seek advice from friends or acquaintances before making a purchase decision, the Net Promoter Score can be a valuable tool.

 NPS calculation

-Of course alone NPS is not enough, but if we put it in the right framework and with some additional motivational questioning it can be a useful metric.
+Of course, NPS alone is not enough, but when placed in the proper framework and accompanied by some additional motivational questioning, it can be a helpful metric.

 • comfortable with the golf course and surroundings;